TikTok and teenagers

 Age rating and settings

-The accounts of young people between 16 and 17 years are also restricted in some functions.
-"Duet" and "Stitch" are available, but in the default settings they can only be used with "friends".
-The downloading of one's own videos by other users is deactivated in the default settings.
+The accounts of young people between the ages of 16 and 17 are also restricted in some functions.
+"Duet" and "Stitch" are available, but can only be used with "friends" in the default settings.
+Downloading your own videos by other users is deactivated in the basic settings.
 However, this function can be activated later.

-All of the safety precautions described above only apply if the correct date of birth was entered when registering the account.
+All the safety precautions described above only apply if the correct date of birth was entered when registering the account.

 More control through accompanied mode